continuedev/continue/docs/docs/customization/models.md

 Below, we describe the `LLM` classes available in the Continue core library, and how they can be used.

-## Adding an OpenAI API key

-## claude-2

-## Run Llama-2 locally with Ollama

-## Local models with OpenAI-compatible server

-## Local models with ggml

-## Llama.cpp

-## Together

-## Replicate

-## Hugging Face

 ## Self-hosting an open-source model

-If you want to self-host on Colab, RunPod, HuggingFace, Haven, or another hosting provider you will need to wire up a new LLM class.
+If you want to self-host on Colab, RunPod, HuggingFace, Haven, or another hosting provider, you will need to wire up a new LLM class.
 It only needs to implement 3 primary methods: `stream_complete`, `complete`, and `stream_chat`, and you can see examples in `continuedev/src/continuedev/libs/llm`.

-If by chance the provider has the exact same API interface as OpenAI, the `GGML` class will work for you out of the box, after changing the endpoint at the top of the file.
+If by chance the provider has the exact same API interface as OpenAI, the `OpenAI` class will work for you out of the box, after changing only the `api_base` parameter.

 ## Azure OpenAI Service